 Breaking things down to a track by track basis, let's begin with the opener ‘Euphoria’, which features the beautiful vocals of Brian Ruiz.
 The vibe is certainly leaning towards that dreamy 90s slow burner Garage House sound - tell us a little bit about what moved you towards this kind of style, which is very much akin to your first release...

-At the time, I had Groove Armada’s 2001 “Goodbye Country (Hello Nightclub)” album on repeat in the car, driving through the hills or by the sea.
-When when that one came out, I played the shit out of the “Superstylin” 12inch.
+At the time, I had Groove Armada’s 2001 “Goodbye Country (Hello Nightclub)” album on repeat in the car, driving through the hills, by the sea.
+When the LP first came out, I used to play the shit out of the “Superstylin” 12inch.
 I think music that you’re exposed to when you’re in your teenage years always has a lasting influence on people.
-Revisiting the album, I felt like it stood the test of time well and influenced what I wanted to release.
-These days I chat to Tom from Groove Armada from time to time and it’s very cool that he’s been supporting my music!
+Revisiting the album, I felt like it stood the test of time rather well and influenced what I wanted to release.
+These days I chat to Tom from Groove Armada from time to time and it’s very cool that he’s been supporting my music.

 Méditation Nocturne’ comes next, and this one moves things into deeply melodic territories, with swirling chordal sweeps and a more driving rhythm section.
 It contrasts so well with the opening track - so tell us a little bit about what inspired this track and its marvelous tone and feel...